gmm96/GTA-Vice-City-CAR-INFO/Readme.txt

     Telegram   :- @supremoh

  5. Other Notes
+    CLEO Library for GTA Vice City should be installed in the current game directory.

     If you want to change the messages that will be displayed with the values, just open the file VCCarInfo_by_GMM96.fxt located on the directory CLEO\CLEO_TEXT and modify the words on the right column.